 New York City is of course a stimulating place, and while I’m not quite sure how this plays out in my music, the city certainly plays an enormous role in my day to day life.
 Foremost, New York is still a great music city, despite economic changes that are eroding cultural communities, and I certainly take advantage as much as I can of the abundant music the city offers.
 Beyond music, there is a great deal of other cultural and intellectual activity everywhere—visual art, literature, politics, to name a few—all of which effect my life.
 And, as you note in your question, the physical environment is a big interest of mine, both the city’s architecture as well as its natural aspects, which are generally under-appreciated.
 While I am foremost a musician, I’ve always had a strong visual sense and have been a practicing photographer since I was a kid; New York is certainly a great place to take pictures and make videos.

-Besides composing music, you write album and concert reviews for The Brooklyn Rail, and host Musical Ecologies Radio Hour, a program dedicated to conversing with contemporary experimental musicians.
-You have also curated two seasons of the Music for Contemplationseries, questioning our relationship to alternative musical sounds such as Deep Listening, and Wandelweiser.
+Besides composing music, you write album and concert reviews for The Brooklyn Rail, and curate concert programs for both the Musical Ecologies series and the Music for Contemplation series—questioning our relationship to alternative musical movements or practices such as Deep Listening and Wandelweiser.
 Explain the importance of these non-composing experiences for you as a musician, music fan, and New York City denizen.
 Do you feel some compulsion to document the goings-on within your community or within your music scene?

 As a self-described music obsessive, these non-composing activities are important ways to nurture my interest/obsession.
 Writing is a great way to focus on and clarify what interests me in a particular artist or group, and also helps to deepen my appreciation of their music.
-My concert curating and radio programming play similar roles, though to clarify, the Musical Ecologies Radio Hour is a side project of the Musical Ecologies Series, a monthly concert series I produce in Brooklyn.
+My concert curating and radio programming play similar roles.
+The Musical Ecologies Series is a monthly concert series I produce in Brooklyn.
 The radio show, which I produce for Wave Farm, is a way of documenting the concert series and reaching a broader audience.
 So yes, I suppose you could say I feel a compulsion to engage in the many musical goings-on here in New York City.

 Far from the post-minimalist composer that you have become, you actually began by pounding drum heads in 9353.
 From a distance, such a lineage is as about unlikely as it gets: a group of do-it-yourself hooligans seeking succor through volume and distortion stands in stark contrast to a group of learned classical musicians scanning sheet music while taking cues from an authoritative presence.
 What connection, in your mind, does punk rock have, or can have, with classical music?
 How has your diverse background influenced your current aesthetic style?
 Can you speak of how the formalisms of classical music help or hinder your creative processes?